 - 3/4 tsp salt

-- 2/3 cup dark brown sugar any sugar works
+- 2/3 cup dark brown sugar any sugar would works, but brown add a nice look and taste

 - 1 ½ tbsp ground cinnamon